jkutner/jkutner.github.com/_posts/2015-03-11-minecraft-on-heroku.md

 date:   2015-02-23 22:18:00
 ---

-You only need one file, with one line of text to run a Mincraft server on Heroku.
+You only need one file with one line of text to run a Mincraft server on Heroku.

-Create a new directory, and in it create a `eula.txt` file with the following
+Create a new directory and add a `eula.txt` file with the following
 contents:

 {% highlight text %}
 eula=true
 {% endhighlight %}

-Now initialize a Git repository, and add the file to it:
+Now initialize a Git repository and commit the file to it:

 {% highlight text %}
 $ git init